-- 8. Delete the machine running the DMZ Server that was associated with the old Authentication Server. - 9.
-Install a new machine with Red Hat version 8.x.
-Then install a new DMZ Server on the machine using the installation package for version 5.4.4 and connect it with the Authentication Server that you created in Step 7. - 10.
-Connect the new Authentication Server to the Load Balancer.

-- 11. Repeat Steps 5-9 for each old Authentication Server in your environment. - 12.
+- 9. Install a new machine with Red Hat version 8.x.
+Then install a new DMZ Server on the machine using the installation package for version 5.4.8, and connect it with the Authentication Server that you created in Step 7. - 10.
+Connect the new Authentication Server to the Load Balancer. - 11.
+Repeat Steps 5-9 for each old Authentication Server in your environment. - 12.
 Install a new machine with Red Hat version 8.x. - 13.
-Install a new secondary Management Console Server on the machine using the installation package for version 5.4.4.
+Install a new secondary Management Console Server on the machine using the installation package for version 5.4.8.
 Be sure to run the el8 flavor installation script, select installation option 1, and specify secondary MC installation.

 '''

-Install as a secondary Management Console (y/N)?y
+Install as a secondary Management Console (y/N)?

 '''